domcloud/domcloud/service.md

 ## Disclaimer

-DOM Cloud is not responsible for any damage that may occur to your business.
-DOM Cloud does not provide any warranty, either express or implied on the services we provide.
-This includes data loss caused by delays, non-delivery, incorrect delivery, and any service interruptions caused by DOM Cloud and its employees.
+**The information, service and support service is provided "as is" and DOM Cloud is not responsible for any damage that may occur to you or your business.
+DOM Cloud does not provide any warranty, either express or implied on the information, services and support service we or our users provide.
+This includes, but is not limited to, data loss caused by delays, non-delivery, incorrect delivery, and any service interruptions caused by DOM Cloud and its customers or employees.**

 DOM Cloud does not serve taking domain and host access rights or ownership with developers.
 If you have a problem with a developer (the developer is blurred/unreachable), you must contact the developer to solve it personally.